If you do an internet search using the phrase ‘Benefits of investing in real estate’ you’ll find nearly 180,000,000 results.

 5. Hedge against stock market volatility

 A recent article in MarketWatch noted that there’s only about a 40% correlation between real estate and stocks during a bear market.
-When assets have a low correlation they’re less likely to go up and down at the same time, which is one real estate is often touted as a hedge against volatility in the stock market.
+When assets have a low correlation they’re less likely to go up and down at the same time, which is one reason real estate is often touted as a hedge against volatility in the stock market.

 6. Inflation hedge